- TINY TOTS (ages 4-5 as of AUG.1) PRE K - K

 - There are no overtime periods.
 All ties are final.
 During the regular season

 (if time prohibits we can allow 2min Overtime period; This will be the commissioner call)

 OVERTIME IS 2 MINUTES LONG DURING THE PLAYOFFS

 - TINY TOTS: (4) 6 minute quarters - Substitutions in between quarters, or timeout.

-- ROOKIES: (4) 8 minute quarters - Substitutions in between quarters, or timeout.
+- ROOKIES: (4) 8 minute quarters - Substitutions in between quarters, or timeout and/or dead ball.

-- ALL STARS: (4) 8 minute quarters - Substitutions in between quarters, or timeout.
+- ALL STARS: (4) 8 minute quarters - Substitutions in between quarters, timeout and/or dead ball.

-- LEGENDS: (4) 8 minute quarters - Substitutions in between quarters, or timeout.
+- LEGENDS: (4) 8 minute quarters - Substitutions in between quarters, or timeout and/or dead ball.

 Time is running EXCEPT the last 2 minutes of the 4th quarter.
 If the losing team is down by more than 20 points the clock will continue to run throughout the entire 4th quarter.

 - One minute between quarters.